JNRowe/vim-configs/dein.rst

 ``ack.vim``
 '''''''''''

-    “Run your favorite search tool from Vim, with an enhanced results list”
+    “Run your favourite search tool from Vim, with an enhanced results list”

 ::